by Texas Homesteader ~

 Enjoying Valentine’s Day… Together

-When enjoying our Valentine’s Day meal we’ll sit down at the table with candlelight & soft music and enjoy each other’s loving gesture with a glass of wine served in our finest crystal.
+When enjoying our Valentine’s Day meal we’ll sit down at the table with candlelight & soft music.
+We’ll enjoy each other’s loving gesture with a glass of wine served in our finest crystal.

 There’s nothing wrong with flowers & chocolate.
 I LOVE flowers & chocolate!
 But I love this tradition even more.